ddnexus/pagy/docs/extras/elasticsearch_rails.md

 ## Modes

-This extra offers two ways to paginate `ElasticsearchRails` response objects:
+This extra offers two ways to paginate `ElasticsearchRails` response objects.

 +++ Active mode

-!!! success
+!!! success Pagy searches and paginates
-Get the paginated `Response` object from your search !!!
+You use the `pagy_search` method in place of the standard `search` method.
+!!!

 ### Usage

-Extend your model with the `Pagy::ElasticsearchRails` micro-module:

 ||| Model
 ```ruby